Skip to main content Skip to footer

 Tracking engagement: Metrics to look for in sales report templates

-Each type of sales report template will include different sales metrics, but there are a handful that are likely to show up on almost any sales report.
+Although every sales report template looks different, most rely on a shared set of core sales performance metrics, but there are a handful that are likely to show up on almost any sales report.
 These metrics provide a comprehensive view of sales performance, allowing your business to identify strengths, weaknesses, and opportunities for improvement in your sales strategies and execution.

 Aside from these more common metrics, there are others that you might look for to get more details on sales progress.
 For example, some sales reports might track sales calls and sales rep activity levels to evaluate individual performance and coaching opportunities.